NuruddinKhoiry/convertFQ/README.md

 ```

 ##### Option 2
-Download the latest realese of convertFQ (convertFQ-1.0.tar.gz) in our Github repository.
+Download the latest realese of convertFQ (convertFQ-1.0.tar.gz) in my Github repository.
 Then install it using pip

 ```bash
 $ pip install convertFQ-1.0.tar.gz